jtengeya/Analyzing-American-Baby-Name-Trends-using-SQL/README.md

 5. The most popular male names by year
 6. The most popular male name for the largest number of years

-## Methodology

-SQL was used for data analysis and clauses like RANK (), SET, HAVING, LIMIT among others were utilized.

 ## Results

-The results of the analysis provided interesting insights into the trends and changes in American baby names over the past years.
+The analysis results provided interesting insights into the trends and changes in American baby names over the past years.

 ## Conclusion